MileHacker Logo

 Supporting Local Businesses

 Dine at local restaurants (if hygiene permits) and in lodges that source their food locally.
 Purchase drinks, snacks, and supplies from local shops and kiosks in towns.
-Your tour operator should employ local drivers, guides, and lodge staff, making sure your money circulates within the community.
+Your tour provider should employ local drivers, guides, and lodge staff, making sure your money circulates within the community.

 Local Economy Contribution

-• Dine at local establishments whenever feasible.
+• Dine at local businesses whenever feasible.

-• Buy supplies from small local shops.
+• Buy supplies from tiny local shops.

 • Choose tour operators with local employment practices.